michaelchadwick/michaelchadwick.info/blog/_posts/2021-04-13-programming-after-40.md

 ---
 layout: post
 title:  "Programming After 40"
 tags: introspection minecraft webdev work
 headerImage: posts/mc_40.png
-excerpt: "I'm 40 years old and I've been working on dev of some sort or another for two-and-a-half decades.
-I have a reliable career, but still have time to work on toy projects for fun when I want, and yet lately...I have not been interested.
-Now what?"

 ---

 I'm 40 years-old and I've been working on dev of some sort or another for two-and-a-half decades.
 I have a reliable career, but still have time to work on toy projects for fun when I want, and yet lately...I have not been interested.